Hamburg-Altona link line

 The Hamburg-Altona link line (Hamburg-Altonaer Verbindungsbahn) is a railway line in Hamburg, Germany.
-It now connects the lines from the north and west of Hamburg and Altona station with Hamburg Hauptbahnhof and the lines to the south and east.
-It was initially designed as a freight line only but is it now one of the busiest lines in Germany.
+Nowadays, it connects the lines from the north and northwest of Hamburg and Altona station with Hamburg Hauptbahnhof and the lines to the southwest, south and east.
+Initially designed as a freight line only, it is now one of the busiest lines in Germany.
 It includes the suburban tracks of the Hamburg Stadtbahn, originally the core of the Hamburg S-Bahn.

 History

 The first railway connection

 In 1842 the Hamburg-Bergedorf Railway Company opened a 16.5 km line from Hamburg to Bergedorf.
 In 1846 this line was extended to Berlin.
 Two years later, the Altona-Kiel Railway Company opened a line to Kiel.
 There was originally no link between Altona and Hamburg, so freight moving from one line to the other had to be reloaded several times, which was time-consuming and expensive.
 A two-track link line was therefore built between the stations.

 The route of the line is affected strongly in the Hamburg area by the city's former walls.
 A pile bridge was originally constructed for crossing the Alster river, which was replaced in 1868 by a new bridge, the Lombardsbrücke.
 The railway was opened in two sections: